homanchou/xr/book/build-your-own-webvr-site.md

 #### Add config.ts

-To solve this, let's create a file called `assets/js/config.ts`.
+To solve this, let's create a file called `assets/js/config.ts` and define a type called Config that will contain variables that we need to share between systems.

 ```typescript
 import type { Socket, Channel } from "phoenix"